EsriPS/arcgis-assistant-feedback/website/docs/common-workflows.md

 Classic stories do not have a draft/published state to consider, and they don't have express maps.
 Otherwise, most of the information above about what's copied vs. referenced, and how web maps/scenes need to be handled, also applies to classic stories.

-## Editing story data JSON
+# Editing story data

-**WARNING: Editing a story's JSON can break the story.
-Only do this if you know what you are doing.**
+⚠️ _WARNING: Editing a story's data file can irreparably break your story.
+Only do this if you know what you are doing._

+### Before you begin...
+It's always a good idea to take the following precautions before editing story data:
+- **Test your desired changes** on a copy of the original story to make sure A) you don't break your original story and B) you know what you're doing.
+Testing is also a good way to determine if the changes you are planning will give you the results you expect.
+The best way to duplicate a story for your own use is from the `...` menu in the story builder.
+- **Create a backup** of the story JSON.
+Just copy the entire contents of the draft JSON file to a separate text file so you can retrieve them if anything goes wrong.
+If you break your story, you can use the original contents of the JSON file to restore your story.

+Follow the instructions below, depending on the type of story you are editing.

+### ArcGIS StoryMaps stories
-- For ArcGIS StoryMaps stories, edits to the story JSON should typically be made to the `draft_xxxxxxxx.json` resource and then published using the builder.
+Edits to the story data should be made to the `draft_xxxxxxxx.json` resource.
-- For stories created using one of the classic templates, changes are made directly to the item data JSON.
+- After you've edited the draft JSON file, open the story in the story builder to review the changes.
+- Once you verify the results, publish the changes using the story builder so they can be seen in the published story.

+### Classic Esri Story Maps templates
+⚠️ _WARNING: As of September 2021, the classic templates are in Extended Support ([more info](https://www.esri.com/arcgis-blog/products/arcgis-storymaps/announcements/transition-timeline-for-classic-story-maps-august-2021/)).
+ArcGIS StoryMaps should be used for all new projects.
+The information below is provided for use with any existing classic stories you might have a need to edit._

+For information on editing story data for classic stories, see [this article on the classic Story Maps Developers' Corner](https://medium.com/story-maps-developers-corner/editing-the-configuration-of-a-story-map-7b984560b7c2).

 # Share your workflows!